1. What is The American High School Honors Performance Series at Carnegie Hall?

 We are proud to have the following Honors Conductors tentatively confirmed for the 2013 Honors Performance.

 Dr. Eph Ehly – Conductor, Honors Choir

-These conductors have received international acclaim for their work and have deep experience in working with talented students, making them the perfect choices to lead the Honors Choir and Honors Instrumental Ensembles.
+All of our conductors have received international acclaim for their work and have extensive experience in working with talented students, making them the perfect choices to lead the Honors Choir and Honors Instrumental Ensembles.

 3. What do Finalists do at the Honors Performance Series?